 In the event that any outstanding share of Class V Common Stock ceases to be held directly or indirectly by a holder of Class A Units, such share will automatically be transferred to us for no consideration and thereupon will be retired.
-We will not issue additional shares of Class V Common Stock other than in connection with the valid issuance or transfer of Class P Units or Class A Units in accordance with the governing documents of WMH LLC.
+We will not issue additional shares of Class V Common Stock other than in connection with the valid issuance or transfer of Units in accordance with the governing documents of WMH LLC.